Judiciary of Hong Kong: Special Designation as National Security Law Judges

-Judges of the Supreme Court
+Style and dress

 Hong Kong judges wear British-style outfits, including wigs made of horsehair, with white gloves, girdles and scarlet-coloured robes added for official ceremonies.

 In the lower courts, magistrates are addressed as "your Worship", "Sir" or "Madam", and district court judges as "your Honour".
-In the superior courts of record, namely the Court of Final Appeal and the High Court (which consists of the Court of Appeal and the Court of First Instance), judges are addressed as "my Lord" or "my Lady" and referred to as "your Lordship" or "your Ladyship", following the English tradition.
+In the superior courts of record, namely the Court of Final Appeal, the High Court (which consists of the Court of Appeal and the Court of First Instance), and the Competition Tribunal judges are addressed as "my Lord" or "my Lady" and referred to as "your Lordship" or "your Ladyship", following the English tradition.
 Masters of the High Court are addressed as "Master".
 When trials are conducted in Chinese, judges were addressed, in Cantonese, as Faat Gwoon Dai Yan (法官大人, "Judge, your Lordship") before the transfer of sovereignty from the United Kingdom to China, and as Faat Gwoon Gok Ha (法官閣下, "Judge, your Honour") since 1997.

 For the Court of Final Appeal, the post-nominal letters CJ are used for the chief justice, PJ for permanent judges and NPJ for non-permanent judges; in the High Court, CJHC for the chief judge, JA for justices of appeal and J for full judges of the Court of First Instance.
 There is no similar form for the many deputy judges or the registrar of the High Court or for judicial officers of lower courts.

+Judicial salaries

+Judges and judicial officers are paid according to the Judicial Service Pay Scale, which is subject to a yearly review by Chief Executive-in-Council acting on the recommendation of Standing Committee on Judicial Salaries and Conditions of Service.
+As of 1 April 2024, the pay scale is as follows:

+Judiciary Administration

+The Judiciary Administration (司法機構政務處) assists the Chief Justice in the overall administration of the Judiciary, providing support to the courts in the administration of justice and their operations.
+As of 31 March 2025, the Judiciary has an establishment of 2079 posts, consisting of 1863 civil service posts and 216 judges and judicial officers.
+The budget estimate for the Judiciary in 2025 was 2,806.2 million HKD.

+Judiciary Administrator

+The Judiciary Administration is headed by a Judiciary Administrator (司法機構政務長), who is appointed by the Chief Justice.
+The position is typically filled by a staff-grade Administrative Officer, and is graded at DPS 8, equivalent to a permanent secretary.
+The Judiciary Administrator is assisted by three Deputy Judiciary Administrators, who are also Administrative Officers.

+The post was created in 1994 with the responsibility of modernising the judiciary.
+The South China Morning Post reported at the time that the creation of the civil service post caused some discontent among the "conservative" judges, who were concerned about administrative interference with judicial independence and the Judiciary being influenced by "outsiders".

+Esther Leung JP, who was previously Director of Administration, has been Judiciary Administrator since 20 July 2020.